MicrosoftDocs/VBA-Docs/api/Word.words.md

 ```

+> [!NOTE]
- **Note**  For more information about calling built-in dialog boxes, see [Displaying built-in Word dialog boxes](../word/Concepts/Customizing-Word/displaying-built-in-word-dialog-boxes.md).
+> For more information about calling built-in dialog boxes, see [Displaying built-in Word dialog boxes](../word/Concepts/Customizing-Word/displaying-built-in-word-dialog-boxes.md).

 The  **Add** method is not available for the **Words** collection.
 Instead, use the **InsertAfter** method or the **InsertBefore** method to add text to a **Range** object.
 The following code example inserts text after the first word in the active document.